mkiol/dsnote/README.md

 make
 ```

-## Building wl-clipboard
+## Building WlClipboard

 If you want to build wl-clipboard or if you do not have access to wl-clipboard in your system, and KDE Klipper or QClipboard are not working when you use simulated Ctrl+V when pasting text into the active window.

-You can add this flag to build wl-clipboard statically:
+You can add this flag to build wl-clipboard:

 ```sh